-IZ2 in relation to public involvement and consultation.
-This but is not limited to the following responsibilities: erseeing the development of the ICP engagement strategy d implementation plan; inv erseeing the development and delivery of patient and public volvement activities, as part of any service change process the ICP area; cilitating and promote clinical and professional engagement thin the ICP area. ing the Delegated Functions, the Committee's role is to e CCG in discharging its statutory duties. that it has rcising any Delegated Functions, the Committee will ensure regard to the statutory obligations that the CCG is subject g, but not limited to, the following statutory duties set out in Act: • Section 14P - Duty to promote the NHS Constitution • Section 14Q - Duty to exercise functions effectively, efficiently and economically · Section 14R - Duty as to improvement in quality of services Section 14T - Duty as to reducing inequalities (and the separate legal duty under section 149 of the Equality Act 2010, the Public Sector Equality Duty) • Section 14U - Duty to promote involvement of each patient • Section 14V - Duty as to patient choice • Section 14W - Duty to obtain appropriate advice • Section 14X - Duty to promote innovation • Section 14Z - Duty as to promoting education and training • Section 14Z1 - Duty as to promoting integration • Section 14Z2 - Public involvement and consultation (and the related duty under section 244 and the associated Regulations to consult relevant local authorities) • Section 14O - Registers of interests and management of conflicts of interest • Section 14S - Duty in relation to quality of primary medical services 1
+- 56.24. overseeing the development of the ICP engagement strategy and implementation plan; - 56.25. overseeing the development and delivery of patient and public involvement activities, as part of any service change process in the ICP area; - 56.26. facilitating and promote clinical and professional engagement within the ICP area. - 57.
+In exercising the Delegated Functions, the Committee's role is to support the CCG in discharging its statutory duties. - 58.
+When exercising any Delegated Functions, the Committee will ensure that it has regard to the statutory obligations that the CCG is subject to including, but not limited to, the following statutory duties set out in the 2006 Act: - Section 14P Duty to promote the NHS Constitution - Section 14Q Duty to exercise functions effectively, efficiently and economically - Section 14R Duty as to improvement in quality of services - Section 14T Duty as to reducing inequalities (and the separate legal duty under section 149 of the Equality Act 2010, the Public Sector Equality Duty) - Section 14U Duty to promote involvement of each patient - Section 14V Duty as to patient choice - Section 14W Duty to obtain appropriate advice - Section 14X Duty to promote innovation - Section 14Z Duty as to promoting education and training - Section 14Z1 Duty as to promoting integration - Section 14Z2 Public involvement and consultation (and the related duty under section 244 and the associated Regulations to consult relevant local authorities) - Section 14O Registers of interests and management of conflicts of interest - Section 14S Duty in relation to quality of primary medical services

 Section 223G - Means of meeting expenditure of CCGs out of public funds Section 223H - Financial duties of CCGs: expenditure Section 223I: Financial duties of CCGs: use of resources Section 223J: Financial duties of CCGs: additional controls on resource use 59.
 Annex 2 sets out which of the above Delegated Functions are Reserved Functions, to be exercised by the Committee only.
 60. In performing its role, the Committee will exercise its functions in accordance with its Terms of Reference; the terms of the delegations made to it by the North East London CCG Governing Body and the financial limit on its delegated authority, which shall be the total budgeted resource allocated to the Committee.
 61. Where there is any uncertainty about whether a matter relates to the Committee in its capacity as a decision-making body within the CCG governance structure or whether it relates to its wider local system role as part of the ICPB, the flowchart included in Annex [3 to these Terms of Reference will be followed to guide the Chair's consideration of the issue.
 Geographical Coverage 62.
 The geographical area covered will be the same as the ICPB.
 Membership 63.
-There will be a total of seven members, as follows: NEL CCG Accountable Officer or nominated deputy Chief Finance Officer or nominated deputy Governing Body Lay Member (Chair) 3 x Clinical Directors (CCG Borough GPs) BHR ICP Managing Director 64.
+There will be a total of seven members, as follows: NEL CCG Accountable Officer or nominated deputy Chief Finance Officer or nominated deputy Governing Body Lay Member (Chair) 3 x Clinical Directors (CCG Borough GPs) BUD 100 March 100 M BHR ICP Managing Director 64.
 Any member of the ICPB will have a standing invite to attend all meetings of the Committee.
 65. Although attendees will not have a formal decision-making role in relation to the Delegated Functions and will not be entitled to vote on such matters, they will be encouraged to participate in discussions and to contribute to the decision-making process, subject always to the Committee operating within the CCG's governance framework, including in relation to managing actual and potential conflicts of interest.
 Chairing Arrangements 66.
 The role of Chair of the Committee will be performed by the Governing Body Lay Member who is also a member of the Committee.